Occupational Health & Safety

 Employers have an absolute duty of care to provide and maintain a safe and healthy work environment for their employees.
 The obligations of employers are detailed in legislation and one of our functions is to monitor employers' compliance with health & safety laws.

-The SDA's Health & Safety Unit consists of our Training Officer.
+The SDA employees a full-time Health and Safety Officer.
 They co-ordinate their work in health and safety to achieve the best outcomes for SDA members.
+They are a qualified Health and Safety Representative (HSR) trainer and train our HSRs so that they can help create safer workplaces.

 Health & Safety Representatives